 First-Price vs Second-Price Auction

-The main difference between first-price and second-price auctions is that in a second-price auction, publishers receive less ad revenue because the process leads to a reduction in bids.
-For this reason, publishers sometimes set floor prices which act as a threshold from which the bids are counted.
+The main difference between first-price and second-price auctions is that in a second-price auction, publishers receive less ad revenue because the process reduces bids.
+For this reason, publishers sometimes set floor prices, which act as a threshold from which the bids are counted.
 Floor prices aim to increase the closing bid.

 Because of inconsistencies in how different exchanges manage auctions, the first-price auction also ensures greater transparency than second-price auctions.
 It allows buyers in one exchange to compete more fairly with buyers from other exchanges.